Ulises de la Cruz: Hibernian

 Alex McLeish, the manager of Scottish Premier League club Hibernian, watched de la Cruz play in international matches for Ecuador, and then signed him in June 2001 for a club record fee of £700,000.
 De la Cruz scored two goals for Hibs, both coming in an Edinburgh derby match against Hibs' local rivals Hearts.
-He only played for Hibs in one season, before he was sold after de la Cruz played in the 2002 FIFA World Cup.
+He only played for Hibs in one season, before he was sold after McLeish and Franck Sauzée both left and de la Cruz played in the 2002 FIFA World Cup.
 De la Cruz said before the tournament that he wanted to use the World Cup as a showcase, desiring a move to Spain or Italy.

 Aston Villa

 The 28-year-old de la Cruz was signed by Graham Taylor for Aston Villa ahead of the 2002–03 season.
 He previously made hints of leaving the club, feeling that joining Aston Villa is one of the highlights of his career.
 LDU Quito claimed that Hibernian failed to pay them a sell-on fee, but this was settled by agreement.
 Having made his debut, De la Cruz expressed his delight, playing in the Premier League and soon became a fan favourite at Aston Villa.

 In his first season at the club, he played 24 times, scoring one league goal against Charlton Athletic.
 He featured more in the 2003–04 season after David O'Leary took over, and an injury to Mark Delaney ensured that de la Cruz could start more games than he had previously; he signed a new contract for the 2004–05 campaign.

 During the 2005-06 season with Aston Villa, de la Cruz became frustrated at his lack of first team opportunities and accused O'Leary of blocking transfers for him.